luddites-me/docker-tools/docs/overview.md

 1. `docker-compose exec <service-name> <command>`

 Run `<command>` inside the `<service-name>` container.
 For example, to start a shell inside the container for `protect-api`, you'd run something like `./compose.sh exec protect-api /bin/bash`.

+### Composition with `docker-compose`

+Overrides to the docker-compose.yaml can be configured in a non tracked file `docker-compose.override.yaml`.
+This will get picked up automatically along with the default `docker-compose.yaml`.
+It can be used for mounting additional volumes, adding environment variables and build args to existing services, or adding entirely new services.
+The one caveat is that the override file is completely additive, so you can't use it to remove anything from an existing compose file.

+Additional overrides can be chained together with the -f flag in docker-compose, though when using -f it's important to specify _all_ files in the order they should be applied. for example if you wish to include the sdkdev override file, your command would look like: `docker-compose -f docker-compose.yaml -f docker-compose.override.yaml -f docker-compose.sdkdev.yaml up`